Batavia High School (Illinois): Fine arts

 During the renovation between 2010, and 2011, there was a fine arts centre added to the school, known as the Batavia Fine Arts Centre, or BFAC for short.
 It is unclear how much was spent towards the BFAC but there was a $70 million dollar budget which was also spent towards remodeling in the school, and field house.

 The theater itself has 890 seats, with a Mezzanine, Balcony, and Orchestra.
 There is a fly system, and booths dedicated for sound, and lighting.
 There is a projection system, two trap doors in the stage, and an orchestra shell.
 There is also three catwalks, and an hydraulic orchestra pit.

-In addition to the main stage, there is a black box theater, which is a literal, large, black painted room designed for unique performances.
-There is a full grid, flexible riser system, and 360 degree curtains.
-Depending on the performance, the capacity is 90-135.
+In addition to the main stage, there is a black box theater.
+The capacity is 90-135.

 In 2023, the School Board approved the purchase of five Panasonic PTZ cameras.
 The equipment was installed in a Video Production classroom.
 According to the meeting documents, the equipment overall cost $51,491.
 There was $40,000 generated in DVD and Blu-ray sales during the pandemic.
 Later in the year, a full teleprompting system was purchased which included 3 teleprompters.